Backpacking in Sri Lanka is one of the best places in Asia to do it.

 Then there are the tasty lentil and vegetarian dishes.

-There is so much historical things to see.
-You have hidden Buddhist rock caves and ancient cities, as well as old colonial towns by the sea.
+There are so many historical things to see.
+You have hidden Buddhist rock caves and ancient cities, as well as old colonial towns like Galle on the coast.

 While in the south there is the old colonial town of Bile with its laid back streets full of cafes and a sea wall to walk around.